Ghostwriter is a free, open-source markdown editor for Linux and Windows.

 Install Ghostwriter on Ubuntu

-To install Ghostwriter on Ubuntu 14.04 LTS through 16.10 by running the following commands in a new Terminal:
+To install Ghostwriter on Ubuntu 18.04 LTS or above you can run the following commands in a new Terminal window to install the editor on your system:

 sudo add-apt-repository ppa:wereturtle/ppa